2020’s Top Online Brokers

 > Foreign markets: ADRs

-Ally Invest was founded by Fort Lauderdale, Florida-based Ally Financial in 2017 and is among the cheapest brokers for self-directed investors.
+Ally Invest was founded by Detroit, Michigan-based Ally Financial in 2017 and is among the cheapest brokers for self-directed investors.
 Investorsplace and Kiplinger each cite Ally Invest low fees for attracting beginner investors.
 There is no minimum required to start an account, and the cost to buy or sell no-load mutual funds is $9.95, considered to be low in the industry.

 Stock and ETF trades at Ally have no commission costs.
 However, its selection of ETFs is limited, according to The Balance.
 Ally offers traditional banking services such as checking and savings accounts and self-directed and managed investment accounts.